 1 July 1881 The 1st Battalion 19th Regiment became The 1st Battalion The Princess of Wales's Own (Yorkshire Regiment).

 1884 1st/The Princess of Wales's Own (Yorkshire Regiment)

-The 1st/The Princess of Wales's Own (Yorkshire Regiment) embarked at Nova Scotia on 27 Feb 1884.
-It disembarked at Malta on 14 March.
+27 Feb 1884 The 1st/The Princess of Wales's Own (Yorkshire Regiment) embarked in Nova Scotia and disembarked in Malta on 17 March.

 The 1st/Yorkshire Regiment had an average strength of 271 men.
 It had 470 admissions (1734.3/1000 mean strength) into hospital with 1 death (3.69 deaths/1000 mean strength).
 21 invalids returned to England.

 Its average constantly sick was 23.31 (86.01/1000 mean strength).
 The average sick time to each soldier was 31.48 days.
 The average duration of cases of sickness was 18.15 days.